 The Rijksmuseum is a Dutch national museum dedicated to arts and history in Amsterdam.
-The museum is located at the Museum Square in the borough Amsterdam South.
+The museum is located at the Museum Square in the borough of Amsterdam South.

 - Study Subject: The fellowship is awarded in artworks and historical artefacts

-- Nationality: International
+- Nationality: International student

 - Number of Scholarships: Not given

-- Scholarship can be taken in Netherlands
+- Scholarship can be taken in the Netherlands

 - Eligible Countries: Applicants of all nationalities are eligible for the fellowship.

-- Entrance Requirements: Applicants must meet following criteria:
+- Entrance Requirements: Applicants must meet the following criteria:

 - Fellowships are open to candidates of all nationalities and with varied specialisms.
 They may include conservators and scientists.
 Candidates should have proven research capabilities, academic credentials, and excellent command of the English language – both written and spoken.
 Proficiency in a second language (ideally Dutch or German) is preferred but not required.

 - English Language Requirements: Applicants must have good command over the English language.